auth-global/self-documenting-cryptography/README.md

 The G3P has a built-in backstop against insecure obfuscation attacks.
 Once a reverse engineering team understands the correspondence between an implementation and SHA256, they can watch a memory replay and read off the strings being fed into that function.
 This in turn reveals all the tags hidden inside the implementation.

-This works because most every hash function exclusive-or's their input into a state machine.[^group_operation] These perturbations of the cryptographic state are intolerant to noise, which hopefully serves as a bulwark against obfuscation.
+This works because most every hash function exclusive-or's its input into a cryptographic state machine.[^group_operation] These perturbations of the state machine are intolerant to noise, which hopefully serves as a bulwark against obfuscation.

 This is in fact my intuition for thinking about the cryptoacoustic properties of a hash function: I get to specify the password, I don't get to directly observe any of the other inputs, but do I get to watch a memory replay of the computation associated with my password input.

 My goal as a observer is to decode those other parameters from the memory replay.
 My goal as a designer is to ensure that decoding process is as simple and straightforward as possible.

 In the metaphor of the Cryptoacoustic Enigma Machine, I assume that an attacker's implementation muted the speaker.
 However, I've arranged it so that reverse engineers have the ability to deduce what the loudspeaker would have said by carefully observing the exact motions that the rotors make.
-Thus the attacker must also obscure the rotors if the attacker is to win the cryptoacoustic security game.
+Thus if the attacker is to definitively win your cryptoacoustic security game, they must also obscure the rotors themselves.

 The G3P's rotors correspond to the internal state of SHA256, and blowfish's expensive key setup function.
-This internal state must be kept hidden from the reverse engineers.
-This suggests that any truly secure tag obscuration attack must incorporate encryption that is homomorphic on these state machines.
+The need to hide this internal state suggests that any truly secure tag obscuration attack must incorporate encryption that is homomorphic on these state machines.

-Surprisingly, Fully Homomorphic Encryption (FHE) exists, so it would seem that the necessary components can in principle be built.
-Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack.
-Therefore it seems plausible that any truly secure tag obscuration attack would impose signficant run-time overhead.
+Surprisingly, Fully Homomorphic Encryption (FHE) exists.
+Thus it would seem that the necessary components can be built, at least in principle.
+Fortunately, the run-time overhead of even state-of-the-art FHE is much too high to be deployed in a practical tag obscuration attack, at least for the time being.
+Although a truly secure tag obscuration attack need not depend on any particular FHE implementaiton, it seems plausible that such attack would still impose signficant run-time overhead.

-By trying to maximize this run-time overhead, the G3P tries to deter attackers from deploying secure obfuscation attacks, or at least offer a meaningful consolation prize to the defenders if they do.
+The G3P tries to maximize this presumed run-time overhead.
+In doing so, it is trying to deter attackers from deploying secure tag obfuscation attacks, or at least offering the defenders a meaningful consolation prize if this does happen.

-We want to maximize the _minimum obfuscation overhead_ imposed by the most efficient tag obfuscation attack that is secure against the best reverse engineers.
-The notion is nearly synonymous with _cryptoacoustic advantage_, or _cryptoacoustic efficiency_.

-This is in an analogy to the efficiency of a loudspeaker.
-The sound pressure level produced by a pair of bookshelf speakers at 1 watt is typically around 85 dB or so.
-In the context of slow password hashing, my guess is that a cryptoacoustic efficiency of +20 dB would dissuade nearly everbody from adopting truly secure tag obscuration attacks.
-This corresponds to a cost multiplier of two orders of magnitude, or a minimum obfuscation overhead of 100x.
+This deterrence is a [pure, unmitigated opportunity cost](https://arxiv.org/abs/2211.16626).
+Few nefarious password crackers would accept a 99% reduction in guessing throughput, or a 100x cost multiplier, in exchange for "winning" the cryptoacoustic security game.
+If an attacker accepts, the defenders gain a signficant advantage in keeping their plaintext passwords secret.

-If it would cost $100 to crack a mildly weak password, then a +20 dB cryptoacoustic advantage means that a securely obfuscated cracking attack would cost at least $10,000.
+If it would cost $100 for an attacker to crack some mildly weak password, then a securely obfuscated attack would cost $10,000.
 That's 9900 incentives to either in-source the attack or disclose the target of the attack to the cracker.
 This disclosure need not be forthright, the attacker might decide to take a chance and deploy an insecurely obfuscated cracker, thus providing the defenders an opportunity to win.

+Of course, a 99.9% reduction in guessing throughput, or 1000x cost multiplier, would be even better.
+It turns out to be convenient to discuss this cost multiplier in terms of _decibels_.
+Thus a 100x cost multiplier corresponds to 20 dB advantage, and a 1000x cost multiplier corresponds to a 30 dB advantage.

+In the context of slow password hashing, I estimate that 20 dB is roughly the minimum _cryptoacoustic advantage_[^cryptoacoustic_efficiency] in order for a cryptoacoustic construction to be sort of minimally viable.
+Cryptoacoustic advantiage corresponds to the _minimum obfuscation overhead_ imposed by the most efficient tag obfuscation attack that is secure against the best reverse engineers.
-Even if the cracker is running on stolen resources, a 99% reduction in password guessing throughput is a very significant opportunity cost.
-This is one the defenders might even be satisfied with in exacting, because in exchange for losing the cryptoacoustic security game, the defenders gain a signficant advantage in the password security game.

-A cryptoacoustic efficiency of +10 dB would correspond to cost multiplier of 10x, or a 90% reduction in guessing throughput.
+Even if the cracker is running on stolen resources, a 99% reduction in password guessing throughput is a significant opportunity cost.
+A cryptoacoustic advantage of +10 dB would correspond to cost multiplier of 10x, or a 90% reduction in guessing throughput.
 At this point you might see a few nefarious entities deploy secure tag obscuration attacks, but I would expect this to be extremely niche and sporadic.

 Therefore, a cryptoacoustic construction with a +10 dB advantage would likely still be reasonably effective at spreading the tags of a slow password hash function on average, even if the viability of the construction might be dubious in specific cases, and would be dubious going forward.